'Let the Ashes summer of love begin'

 - Warner will be more aggressive - Cummins

-- TMS podcast: The big Ashes preview
+- TMS podcast: First Test preview

 Eighteen months ago, in a series that ended with Ollie Robinson bowled from closer to square leg than his own stumps, the distance between the two teams seemed every inch the 10,000-plus miles between London and Sydney.